Payroll tax is a tax on wages. Depending on the circumstances, wages can be taxable or exempt.

 A living-away-from-home allowance is a fringe benefit so its value for payroll tax purposes is the value determined in accordance with the Fringe Benefits Tax Assessment Act 1986 (Cth).
 If the allowance does not qualify as a fringe benefit under this legislation, it must be treated in the same manner as an accommodation allowance.

 Reimbursements of business expenses incurred by employees on behalf of their employer are exempt if it is not subject to fringe benefits tax, and has all these characteristics:

 - At the time of payment, the expense has already been incurred by the employee.
 If the payment was made in advance, the employee has provided the employer with a receipt relating to the expense and refunded any excess from the advance payment.

-- The expenditure by the employee was incurred in the course of the employer's business, and
+- The expenditure by the employee was incurred in the course of the employer's business.

 - The precise amount is reimbursed.